Guru: In Western culture

 As an alternative to established religions in the West, some people in Europe and the US looked to spiritual guides and gurus from India and other countries.
 Gurus from many denominations traveled to Western Europe and the US and established followings.

 In particular during the 1960s and 1970s many gurus acquired groups of young followers in Western Europe and the US.
 According to the American sociologist David G. Bromley this was partially due to the repeal of the Chinese Exclusion Act in 1965 which permitted Asian gurus entrance to the US.
 According to the Dutch Indologist Albertina Nugteren, the repeal was only one of several factors and a minor one compared with the two most important causes for the surge of all things 'Eastern': the post-war cross-cultural mobility and the general dissatisfaction with established Western values.

 In the Western world, the term is sometimes used in a derogatory way to refer to individuals who have allegedly exploited their followers' naiveté, particularly in certain cults or groups in the fields of hippie, new religious movements, self-help, and tantra.
+It is also employed more generally for wellness gurus focused on alternative medicine.

 According to the professor in sociology Stephen A. Kent at the University of Alberta and Kranenborg (1974), one of the reasons why in the 1970s young people including hippies turned to gurus was because they found that drugs had opened for them the existence of the transcendental or because they wanted to get high without drugs.
 According to Kent, another reason why this happened so often in the US then, was because some anti-Vietnam War protesters and political activists became worn out or disillusioned of the possibilities to change society through political means, and as an alternative turned to religious means.
 One example of such group was the Hare Krishna movement (ISKCON) founded by A.C.
 Bhaktivedanta Swami Prabhupada in 1966, many of whose followers voluntarily accepted the demanding lifestyle of bhakti yoga on a full-time basis, in stark contrast to much of the popular culture of the time.

 Some gurus and the groups they lead attract opposition from the Anti-Cult Movement.
 According to Kranenborg (1984), Jesus Christ fits the Hindu definition and characteristics of a guru.

 Environmental activists are sometimes called "gurus" or "prophets" for embodying a moral or spiritual authority and gathering followers.
 Examples of environmental gurus are John Muir, Henry David Thoreau, Aldo Leopold, George Perkins Marsh, and David Attenborough.
 Abidin et al. wrote that environmental gurus "merge the boundaries" between spiritual and scientific authority.